PittAMRL/StressTopOpt/README.md

 ## Citation

-If you have used this code, please cite our paper:
+If you have used this code, please cite our paper as well as Liu et al.:
 ```
 @Article{Deng2021,
 author={Deng, Hao